aspose-ocr/Aspose.OCR-Documentation/net/getting-started/_index.md

 - ZIP
 ---

-Get started with Aspose.OMR for .NET in a few steps:
+Get started with Aspose.OCR for .NET in a few steps:

 - [System requirements](/ocr/net/system-requirements/)
   Check out the minimum requirements to get started with Aspose.OCR for .NET.